Wessobrunn Prayer: Provenance and reception

-into the Bavarian Royal Library in Munich, under the signature Clm 22053.
+into the Bavarian Royal Library in Munich, where the manuscript was given the identifier "Clm 22053".

 The script of the Latin title is uncial, that of the text Caroline minuscule.

 Paleographic characteristics of the script support production in Bavaria, with some Swabian influence, consistent with an origin in southern Bavaria, likely in the Diocese of Augsburg.

-The manuscript was probably not written at Wessobrunn, however (original monastery at Wessobrunn was destroyed in a Magyar raid in 955).
+The manuscript was probably not written at Wessobrunn, however (the original monastery at Wessobrunn having been destroyed in a Magyar raid in 955).
 Suggestions for the origin of the manuscript include Regensburg, Benediktbeuern, Staffelsee and Augsburg itself.

 The manuscript is a convolution of five parts, with a total of 98 folia (numbered to 99, fol.
 8 missing).
 The poem is contained at the end of the second fascicle (foll.
 22-66), on foll.
 65v/66r, following a collection of Latin excerpts on theology, geography and metrology.

 The date of composition is put in the reign of Charlemagne, roughly in the 790s (estimates range from "shortly after 772" to "shortly after 800").

 The manuscript itself was written in the early 800s, most likely the years just predating 814.